What Is a Cochlear Implant System for Hearing Loss?

 Ensuring a Hearing Future™

 MED-EL's unique, soft, and flexible electrode arrays are the only ones that take advantage of the entire cochlea, enabling all the available nerve fibers to be stimulated, which provides hearing more like nature intended.
-The soft and flexible design is intended to preserve as many of the delicate structures of the inner ear as possible so that patients have the best possible chance to take advantage of whatever technologies the future may hold, while still providing the best possible performance now.
+The soft and flexible design is intended to preserve as many of the delicate structures of the inner ear as possible so that patients have the best chance to take advantage of whatever technologies the future may hold, while still providing the best possible performance now.

-MED-EL also offers a variety of electrode options to ensure the perfect fit for every cochlear anatomy.
+MED-EL also offers a variety of electrode options to ensure the perfect fit for every person's unique cochlear anatomy.
 By providing a variety of electrodes, a surgeon will have the best chance of achieving the proper electrode insertion for the implant recipient.

 Instrumental to Appreciating Music